Rockwell Collins

-Rockwell Collins was a multinational corporation headquartered in Cedar Rapids, Iowa, providing avionics and information technology systems and services to government agencies and aircraft manufacturers.
+Rockwell Collins, Inc. was a multinational corporation headquartered in Cedar Rapids, Iowa, providing avionics and information technology systems and services to government agencies and aircraft manufacturers.
 It was formed when the Collins Radio Company, facing financial difficulties, was purchased by Rockwell International in 1973.
-In 2001, the avionics division of Rockwell International was spun off to form the current Rockwell Collins, Inc, retaining its name.
+In 2001, the avionics division of Rockwell International was spun off to form the current Rockwell Collins, Inc., retaining its name.

-The company was acquired by United Technologies Corporation on November 27, 2018, and now operates as part of Collins Aerospace, a subsidiary of Raytheon Technologies.
+It was acquired by United Technologies Corporation on November 27, 2018, and since then operates as part of Collins Aerospace, a subsidiary of the RTX Corporation (formerly Raytheon Technologies).

 History

 Arthur A. Collins founded Collins Radio Company in 1933 in Cedar Rapids, Iowa.
-It designed and produced both shortwave radio equipment and equipment for the burgeoning AM radio broadcast industry.
-Collins was solicited by the military, the scientific community, and the larger AM radio stations for special equipment.
-Collins supplied the equipment to establish a communications link with the South Pole expedition of Rear Admiral Richard E. Byrd in 1933.
+It designed and produced both shortwave radio equipment and equipment for the AM radio broadcast industry.
+Collins supplied the military, the scientific community, and the larger AM radio stations with equipment.
+Collins provided the equipment to establish a communications link with the South Pole expedition of Rear Admiral Richard E. Byrd in 1933.

 In 1936, Collins had begun production of the 12H audio console, 12X portable field announcers box, and the 300E and 300F broadcast transmitters.
 Throughout World War II, the 212A1 and 212B1 replaced the 12H design.
-Collins became the principal supplier of radio and navigation equipment used in the military, where uncompromising performance was required.
+Collins became the principal supplier of radio and navigation equipment used in the military.

-In the postwar years, the Collins Radio Company expanded its work in all phases of the communications field, while broadening its technology.
-New developments such as flight-control instruments, radio-communication devices, and satellite voice transmissions created great opportunities in the marketplace.
+In the postwar years, the Collins Radio Company expanded its work in the communications field, while broadening its technology into flight-control instruments, radio-communication devices, and satellite voice transmissions.
 Collins Radio Company provided communications for the United States' role in the Space Race, including equipment for astronauts to communicate with earth stations and equipment to track and communicate with spacecraft.
-Collins communications equipment was used for Projects Mercury, Gemini and Apollo, providing voice communication for every American astronaut traveling through space.
-In 1973, the U.S. Skylab program used Collins equipment to provide communication from the astronauts to earth.
+Collins communications equipment was used for Projects Mercury, Gemini and Apollo.

+In 1973, the U.S. Skylab program used Collins equipment to provide communication from the astronauts to Earth.